 This course is offered as a component of the Immersion Semester in which six interrelated courses are taught in an integrated system.
-This course will study theories and principles of small group dynamics, leadership principles, including problem solving, group member roles, decision-making, ethical issues,
+This course will study theories and principles of small group dynamics, leadership principles, including problem solving, group member roles, decision-making, ethical issues, communication skills and a variety of other concepts.
+Emphasis will be placed on situations and populations relevant to wilderness-based and experiential education programs.
+Only offered as part of the Immersion Semester.
+Note: Previously WLEE 200.

-WLE 201 Lifeguarding 2 Semester Hours
+WLE 201 Lifeguarding